Bump Hunting in Latent Space

-\mysection{Outlook } In this Letter we have introduced a novel anomaly detection and characterisation approach using a two-step VAE architecture, and demonstrated its performance and robustness on the LHC Olympics R\&D dataset, (we also applied it successfully to the Black Box 1 dataset, where it compares favourably to other existing anomaly detection approaches, see Ref.~\cite{LHCObig}).
-Our method is however general and can easily be applied to other physics datasets beyond LHC di-jet spectra.
-Contrary to known existing approaches, neither the classification nor the characterisation step rely on assumptions about the signal shape or presence of predefined sidebands.
-It can also be refined in several directions using e.g. larger latent space representations of both the encoded observables used for classification, as well as scanning observables used in the bump-hunting or characterisation step, particularly with the goal of increasing the sensitivity of the physical latent space characterisation to smaller S/B ratios, as well as improving the observables' reconstruction accuracy.
-To conclude, our results demonstrate how combining physics concepts with modern ML techniques can enhance our understanding of rare signals in large datasets and potentially help to uncover unexpected new physics.
+In this paper we have introduced an effective approach to anomaly-detection using information encoded in the latent space of a VAE.
+We then discussed a novel method for the characterisation of anomalies in a given dataset which can aid in the interpretation of results from a bump hunt analysis.
+Our method introduces `bumps' {(in the invariant mass contours)} in latent space, which aid in the interpretation of anomalous events as localised bumps in the (invariant mass) spectrum and could aid in defining signal windows in a prospective experimental analysis.
+The performance of the anomaly-detection and the effectiveness of the characterisation are demonstrated on the LHC Olympics R\&D dataset.
+We also applied it successfully to the Black Box 1 dataset, where it compares favourably to other existing anomaly-detection approaches, see Ref.~\cite{LHCObig}, thus demonstrating its robustness.
+Our method {(apart from the choice of observables - i.e. the feature space)} is however general and could be applied to other physics datasets beyond LHC di-jet spectra.
+The approach could potentially be refined in several directions, either by (1) enlarging the number of latent space dimensions encoding observables used for anomaly-detection, particularly with the goal of increasing the sensitivity of the physical latent space characterisation to smaller S/B ratios, as well as improving the observables' reconstruction accuracy; by (2) incorporating additional (uncorrelated) scanning observables used in the characterisation step (in addition to $m_{jj}$), with the aim of incorporating physical features into the latent space in order to better separate signal and background encodings; finally (3) the characterisation step could potentially be used to help define signal windows in more realistic NP search analyses, all of which we leave for future work.

 \mysection{Acknowledgements} The authors thank Andrej Matevc for his involvement in the initial stages of the project.
-BB, JFK and AS acknowledge the financial support from the Slovenian Research Agency (research core funding No. P1-0035).
-BD acknowledges funding from BMBF.
+BB, JFK and AS acknowledge the financial support from the Slovenian Research Agency (grant No. J1-3013 and research core funding No. P1-0035).
+BMD acknowledges funding from BMBF.